ByKoan/AutoClicker/readme.md

 - It starts with key F6 and stop with F7

-- To compile run 'gcc main.c -o AutoClicker.exe'
+- To compile run `gcc main.c -o AutoClicker.exe`